 MA in Astronomy

-The MA in Astronomy requires completion of a total of eight graduate courses (32 credits) in astronomy and physics with a grade of B– or higher.
-At least six of these must be astronomy courses numbered 700–799.
+The MA in Astronomy requires completion of eight 4-credit graduate courses (32 credits) in astronomy with a grade of B– or higher.
+At least five of these must be astronomy courses numbered 700–799.

 There is no foreign language requirement for this degree.

-Instead of passing the written Astronomy Comprehensive Examination, the student may complete a master’s thesis.
-This thesis must give evidence of the candidate’s ability to understand, critically evaluate, and competently carry forward a scientific investigation.
+A master’s thesis must give evidence of the candidate’s ability to understand, critically evaluate, and competently carry forward a scientific investigation.
 This is achieved by advancing an experimental technique, by extending the application of a physical theory, or by collecting new scientifically relevant data or analyzing previously existing data.
-A thesis is required to demonstrate the candidate’s ability to present the results of his or her work in a logical and coherent manner.
+The thesis must demonstrate the candidate’s ability to present the results of their work in a logical and coherent manner.
 The thesis is judged in an oral examination administered by a committee of three faculty members, including the student’s advisor.
-The committee must approve a prospectus of the thesis at least six months before the oral examination.
+The committee must approve a prospectus of the thesis at least three months before the oral examination.